Here's why some people in the path of a hurricane choose to stay put

 Weather

-Here's why some people in the path of a hurricane choose to disregard mandatory evacuation orders:
+Here's why some people in the path of a hurricane may choose not to evacuate:

 For some, evacuating can be a hassle

-Some people would rather not deal with the hassle of loading up the car and driving someplace they would rather not be, said Jay Baker, a retired Florida State University geography professor who studies hurricane evacuation behavior.
+Some people would rather not deal with the hassle of loading up the car and driving someplace they would rather not be, according to Jay Baker, a retired Florida State University geography professor who studies hurricane evacuation behavior.
 And re-entry can be a nightmare, too.

-Tim Terman said family members have been pressuring him and his wife to evacuate their home in Bald Head Island, North Carolina, but they are staying put -- for now.

-"Once you leave, (it will be) hard to get back in to check on damage," he said.
-"My home is all my wife and I have, materially speaking, a lifetime of stuff."
-They say their house is about 20 feet above sea level.

 Baker said people would be more willing to face the trouble of evacuating if they understood the hazards.
-"When you ask people 'Why did you leave?' the overwhelming reason is that they thought they wouldn't be safe where they were," Baker said.
+"When you ask people 'Why did you leave?' the overwhelming reason is that they thought they wouldn't be safe where they were," Baker told CNN last month.
 "It was their understanding that public officials told them they had to leave."

 Often, there's a false sense of security

-Some people have weathered storms before but didn't experience heavy damage.
+Some people think they have a good plan.
+Some have weathered storms before but didn't experience heavy damage.
 That could give them a false of security.

 "They have misconceptions about how severely they could be affected by a certain type of storm because they haven't experienced the worst of that type of storm," Baker said.